Pamela-anthonydas/KIDS_RIDE/README.md

 Mark

 Instructions for how to run the app:
-Run the Google Dance,Music and Sports-Address Updated_MD urls.ipynb first which does the webscraping (takes some time)
-	which automaticallyl uses pymongo to setup the kidsridedb MongoDB database and stores all the webscraped data into the activityData30 collection
+Run the Google Dance,Music and Sports-Address Updated_MD (3).ipynb first which does the webscraping (takes some time) which automatically uses pymongo to setup the kidsridedb MongoDB database and stores all the webscraped data into the activityData30 collection

 Open up GitBash and type "python app.py" to run the Python Flask application Copy the 127.0.0.1:5000/ to see the home route (i.e. the landing page).
 Other routes described above You must have created an account for an API Key in Mapbox and put in config.js file.